“Autumn Sonata”… A devastating portrait of failed motherhood!

 Charlotte – The Achiever Mother

 Talking about mediocrity, celebrated concert Pianist Charlotte Andergast knew that her daughters were just that (or far inferior).
-She doesn’t say it often but her actions are evident on how she wasn’t anything but proud.
-Perhaps the fact that Charlotte had abandoned them at a very young age stems from their girls’ inability to be outstanding.
+She doesn’t say it often but her actions are evident on how she seldom took pride in them.
+Perhaps the fact that Charlotte had abandoned the girls at a very young age stems from their girls’ inability to be outstanding.

 A supremely absorbing character if one likes to study human behaviour in its rawest forms, Charlotte is not just a good concert performer.
-She surprises one and all with the supreme acts she puts out in situations that would have proved tricky otherwise.
+She surprises one and all with her terrific facades in situations that would have proven tricky otherwise.

 “You expect an exception for you,” alleges Eva when Charlotte tries to counter her reasons for not being a good mother.
 What the film misses out of addressing more profoundly is Charlotte’s psyche.
 There is a fleeting mention from Charlotte on how devoid of affection was her childhood.